Leeds CORONAVIRUS HEALTH CRISIS: March 2020

-CORONAVIRUS 2020 – HEALTH CRISIS: A Lifeline Support Project
+A Lifeline Support Project

-The Covid-19 livelihood support project in the City of Leeds – Burmantofts and Richmond Hill Ward started in March 23rd after the lock down triggered by COVID-19.
-The local Councillor Asghar Khan has linked us with his Ward Lead Charity Mencap Leeds – Manager Bernie Gahann and a Partnership has been formed with Mencap Leeds to work alongside “hard to reach” communities with language and cultural barriers who are likely “slip through the net.
+However after a short while in Leeds in March 23rd 2020 the lock down brought the Church Partnership community project to an end.
+We requested the Big Lottery funding Officer to change our plans and use the remaining funds to fight the coronavirus menance.
+The funding was approved and the Covid-19 livelihood Support Project in the City of Leeds – Burmantofts and Richmond Hill Ward started with support of Councillor Asghar Khan who linked us with his Ward Lead Hub Charity Mencap Leeds – Manager Bernie Gahan and a Partnership has been formed to work alongside “hard to reach” BAME communities with language and cultural barriers who are likely “slip through the net.
 A Zoom meeting on 27th April 2020 with Ward Locality Managers is helping us to connect better with the “hard to reach” groups, to share excellent videos and Coronavirus Household Leaflet in different languages to help communicate key Covid-19 messages.
 Unfortunately – Tigrinya seems to be the only African language.
 More languages are needed.
 Misinformation rumours and online falsehoods are common among the migrants’ communities.

-COVID-19 Health Crisis Project Activities
+Big Lottery funded COVID-19 Health Crisis Activities

 Hull Women In Veil (November 2018 to December 2019)

 This project delivered a resettlement support services to Syria and Maghreb families in Hull focusing on Women and Girls.
 The Big Lottery Funding supported Social and recreational activities welcoming family members feel at home and able to quickly acclimatise to living in the UK.

 We addressed specific requirements outlined in the Big Lottery Funded project.